JefferyLiu6/RiskOS/reports/model_card.md

 **Prohibited use.** Not to be projected beyond the fitted age range without stating the extrapolation.
 Per F-014 the lifetime projection lacks a transition model, so a loan's path between delinquency states is not modelled.

-**Conditions of approval.** Approved for illustrative use with F-008 and F-014 stated alongside any lifetime figure.
+**Clearance conditions.** Cleared by the project author for illustrative use with F-008 and F-014 stated alongside any lifetime figure.
 NOT currently monitored: no rule in conf/monitoring.yaml applies to it, which is a gap against its tier and is reported by reconciliation rather than left implicit.

 **Limitations (findings register).**